I7T5/i7t5.github.io-v1/README.md

 ## License
-Except where otherwise noted, the content of this project itself is licensed under the [Creative Commons Attribution 4.0 International license](https://creativecommons.org/licenses/by/4.0/), and the underlying source code used to format and display that content is licensed under the [MIT license](https://github.com/I7T5/i7t5.github.io/blob/main/LICENSE).
+Except where otherwise noted, the content of this project itself is licensed under the [CC BY-NC 4.0 license](https://creativecommons.org/licenses/by-nc/4.0/), and the underlying source code used to format and display that content is licensed under the [MIT license](https://github.com/I7T5/i7t5.github.io/blob/main/LICENSE).